-Hydrogen sensors can be used for a wide variety of measurements (see our website for further information www.unisense.com).
+Hydrogen sensors can be used for a wide variety of measurements (see our web page for further information www. unisense.com).
 The most common use of hydrogen sensors is for making profiles in e.g. sediment or animal tissue where a high spatial resolution is wanted, or for hydrogen measurements in water samples.

-5:1 MOUNTING OF THE SENSORS
+MOUNTING OF THE SENSORS